Balkan and Adriatic – Our most comfortable Balkan tour

-- Tour passengers’ responsibility is to get acquainted with visa requirements of all the countries they are travelling to or transit.
+- It is the responsibility of the passengers to get acquainted with visa requirements of all the countries they are travelling to or will be in transit

 If you or any member of your party wishes to cancel your tour, you should notify us or the travel agent you made the booking with, in written.
 If you cancel the tour we will then apply refund policy as defined below.
 Cancellation schedule will be applied starting the date of written notification receipt.
 The refund amounts shown represent a percentage of the total tour price.